 Spring.
 I love being in Germany on the first spring day because everyone heads outside to enjoy the sun.
 Everyone is in such a good mood!
 Early spring will see a high around 47F but by late spring it’s more like 67F.

-What time is it in Germany?
+What time is it in Germany right now?

 Germany is in the Central European Time zone (CET) or UTC+2.
 It’s 6 hours ahead of the US EST, 7 hours ahead of CST, 8 hours ahead of MST, and 9 hours ahead of PST.